learn-co-curriculum/dsc-intro-to-probability-lab/README.md

 #### a.
 What is the probability of throwing a 5 at least once?

-First, use sample_dice to get "True" values for each time a 5 occurs.
-This means that,
+First, use `sample_dice` to get "True" values for each time a 5 occurs.

 ```python